d-morrison/IntroStatActivities/03-RG-categorical-quantitative-data.Rmd

 # Exploring Categorical and Quantitative Data

-## Week 3 Reading Guide: Introduction to `R`, Categorical Variables, and a Single Quantitative Variable
+## Module 3 Reading Guide: Introduction to `R`, Categorical Variables, and a Single Quantitative Variable

 ### Section 1.7 (Data in `R`) {-}